By Zakeh

 Feature Gaps vs Competitors

-- High-fidelity 3D animations (available in My Talking Tom 2)
+- High-fidelity 3D animations (available in My Talking Tom 2 but missing here)

-- World travel/exploration mechanics (available in My Talking Tom 2)
+- Reactive physics engine (available in My Talking Tom 2 but missing here)

 Key Takeaways